All the biggest differences between the iPhone 13, Mini, Pro and Pro Max

 Size and design: All iPhone 13 models have a 20% smaller notch

 All four versions of the iPhone 13 are lightly thicker and heavier than their counterpart in last year's lineup, but with a smaller notch.
 Apple has included a notched display on every iPhone since the 2017 iPhone X, as a place for the selfie camera.
-Analyst Ming-Chi Kuo in March predicted that the iPhone 13 will have a smaller notch than its predecessors.
+In March Kuo predicted that the iPhone 13 will have a smaller notch than its predecessors.
 At the event, Apple confirmed that the iPhone 13's notch is 20% smaller than it was on the iPhone 12.

 iPhone 13 sizes